ensketch/build2-default-options/default-options/README.md

 ## Contact

-If you have any questions or comments regarding xxx, please don't hesitate to reach out to us at ensketch@mailbox.org.
+If you have any questions or comments regarding `xxx`, please don't hesitate to reach out to us at ensketch@mailbox.org.
 If you come across any bugs or encounter issues, we kindly request that you make use of our [GitHub issue tracking page][project-issues].
-Additionally, if you are incorporating xxx into your projects, we'd greatly appreciate it if you could drop us a brief message.
+Additionally, if you are incorporating `xxx` into your projects, we'd greatly appreciate it if you could drop us a brief message.
 It would be immensely helpful if you could introduce yourself and provide insights into your use case.
 This information plays a crucial role in justifying the time and effort we invest in maintaining this project.